Clicky

 Can I Rollover An IRA To A Solo 401k?

 Looking to open a Solo 401k plan?
 Get started today with just a few clicks – The Carry Solo 401k Plan is a featured-packed self-directed account that lets you invest in both traditional and alternative assets, take out a loan, or do a Mega Backdoor Roth conversion with a few clicks.
-An IRA is a tax-deferred retirement [...]
+The Solo 401k Handbook Everything you [...]

 5 year rule